Kjetil Thorsen: History

-Kjetil Trædal Thorsen was born 14 June 1958 on the Norwegian coastal island of Karmøy.
+Thorsen was born on 14 June 1958 on the Norwegian coastal island of Karmøy.
 After several years in Germany and England, he studied architecture in Graz, Austria.
 He had practiced at the office of Espen Tharaldsen (Arbeidsgruppen Hus) in Bergen (1982–1983), Ralph Erskine in Stockholm (1983–1984) and David Sandved in Haugesund (1985).
-In 1987 he formed an architectural practice in Oslo with a group of young architects.
+In 1987, he formed an architectural practice in Oslo with a group of young architects.
 They named it Snøhetta after the tallest mountain in the Dovrefjell National Park.

 Designs

-Thorsen led several award winning design competitions for public buildings around the world.
+Thorsen led several award-winning design competitions for public buildings around the world.
 He led the Snøhetta teams designing the museum built for the Winter Olympics in Lillehammer, Norway, the 2007 Serpentine Gallery temporary Pavilion in London designed with Olafur Eliasson, the new Bibliotheca Alexandrina library in Alexandria, Egypt, and the new Oslo Opera House in Oslo, Norway.
-He was a founder of Norway’s foremost architecture gallery, Galleri Rom in 1986.
+He was a founder of Norway's foremost architecture gallery, Galleri Rom in 1986.

 Associations

-Thorsen is a member of the Norwegian Architectural Association (NAL) and has served on their design competition committee.
-He has served as a juror on various design competitions in Europe.

-Since 2004, Kjetil Trædal Thorsen has been a professor at the Institute for Experimental Studies in Architecture of the University of Innsbruck.
+Thorsen had been a professor at the Institute for Experimental Studies in Architecture of the University of Innsbruck since 2004.He will Chair the Holcim Foundation Awards 2025 jury for region Europe.